 In Part Two I will argue that objective interpretivism, as defined in Owen Fiss's influential article Objectivity and Interpretation, should be rejected.
 Part Three argues that the danger of relativism posed by objective interpretivism is thematically explored in Mark Twain's legal novel Pudd'nhead Wilson.
 Part Four argues that subjective interpretivism, as expressed in a recent article by Stanley Fish entitled Anti-Professionalism, should be rejected because it rests on a nihilistic morality.
 Part Five argues that the dangers of subjective interpretivism are dramatized by the exploits of the protagonist Todd Andrews in John Barth's legal novel The Floating Opera.
 In the conclusion I will argue briefly that only by first focusing on the imperative core of adjudication can we state and clearly apply the moral criteria by which law should be criticized.

 54 Tenn.
 L. Rev. 203 (1987)

 Scholarly Commons Citation

 West, Robin, "Adjudication Is Not Interpretation: Some Reservations About the Law-As-Literature Movement" (1987).
 Georgetown Law Faculty Publications and Other Works.
-Paper 655.
+655.